ichadw/ichadw/README.md

 ### Hi there 👋

 - :woman_technologist: I code for living
-- live and based in :indonesia:
+- Live and based in :indonesia:
-- 🔭 I’m currently working at Ajaib
+- 🌱 I’m currently building my own business through @karyaliana and @memoricaid.
+Wish me luck.

 <!--
 **ichadw/ichadw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.